abadid/cmsc424-spring2018/project7/README.md

 ### Wordcount in Java

-The corresponding Java code can be found in the file `examples/Wordcount.java`.
+The corresponding Java code can be found in the file `examples/src/main/java/Wordcount.java`.
 The semantics of the Java version are the exact same as the Python version, but the syntax is much different.
+To compile this example, navigate to the `examples` directory and run `mvn package`, which generates a `.jar` file called `wordcount-1.0.jar`.
+You can then run the program by submitting this jar file to the Spark cluster: `$SPARKHOME/bin/spark-submit --class "Wordcount" target/wordcount-1.0.jar`.

 ## Assignment Details